MirisWisdom/HCE/spv3/legacy/loader/master/doc/loading.md

 # Loading Procedure

-The loader conducts three routines upon invocation, all of which are outlined here.
+The loader conducts four routines upon invocation, all of which are outlined here.

+## Maps Verification

+This step compares the lengths (sizes) of the maps on the filesystem against the maps in the maps directory.
+It also implicitly checks for their existence.

+The maps are checked are the ones that are defined in the manifest binary.
+If a map does not exist or its size mismatches the one defined in the manifest, then a `FileNotFound` or `Security` exception will be thrown, respectively.

 ## Progress Resolving

-The first one is determining the player's progress in the campaign.
+This step determines the player's progress in the campaign, to allow the resuming of it.
+HCE does not handle this natively, hence this is needed.

 This is done by: